Gabya06/sentiment_analysis_glassdoor/README.md

 ### But can we trust stars given in reviews?
-* We can see that polarity should be increasing as stars increase, but that is not the case.
+* After plotting polarity and stars, we can see that polarity should be increasing as stars increase but this is not the case.
 * Polarity is higher for 3.75 star rated reviews than for reviews with 4.0 stars.
+This is inconsistent with what we would expect.
 * We also see the review for the "worse" rating of 3.1 does not correspond to a negative review